Emergency Call 911

 The Oakland County Sheriff's Office Operations Center serves as the "default call center" for the entire County.
 What this means is that any emergency calls made in Oakland County that the phone company is unsure which dispatch center to route the calls to are routed to the Oakland County Sheriff's Operations Center.
 Upon receiving these calls, the staff determines the location of the emergency and transfers the call to the appropriate law enforcement or fire agency.
 This process has proven to be an efficient and seamless solution for routing these 911 emergencies.

 The Sheriff's Operation center is equipped to provide assistance to other area 911 centers if a center is unable to operate due to a situation, such as phone outages, etc. During those emergencies, the Sheriff's Office center is designed to accept re-routed 911 calls from those affected areas.

-The Operations Center is able to communicate with any law enforcement officer, firefighter, EMT, as well as any other Oakland County dispatch center.
+The Operations Center is able to communicate with any law enforcement officer, firefighter, EMT in Oakland County, as well as any other Oakland County dispatch center.
 These first responders also have the ability to communicate with each other and coordinate their responses using one of the nation's most advanced inter-operable radio networks.
-In 2012, two full Michigan Public Safety Communications System (MPSCS), state radio consoles, were installed in the Communications Center to provide regional interoperable communications for the metro-Detroit area and southeast Michigan.
-The Next Generation ready Positron VIPER 9-1-1 System was integrated into the Sheriff's 9-1-1 center and has improved call routing, call handling, and is now providing statistical data identifying trends in peak call volumes to assist in the scheduling of personnel.
+The Operations Center has two Michigan Public Safety Communications System (MPSCS), state radio consoles to provide regional interoperable communications for the metro-Detroit area and southeast Michigan.
+The Next Generation Motorola Call Works System was integrated into the Sheriff's 9-1-1 center and has improved call routing, call handling, and is now providing statistical data identifying trends in peak call volumes to assist in the scheduling of personnel.